 3. Effects of aspirin cessation of the ASPREE cardiovascular outcomes.

-4. Demographic, comorbid, genomic and environmental factors that contribute to the maintenance of cognition and other aspects of healthy aging in a highly phenotyped cohort of older adults.
+4. Demographic, comorbid, genomic and environmental factors that contribute to the maintenance of cognition and other aspects of healthy ageing in a highly phenotyped cohort of older adults.

 Objectives of the ASPREE-XT (eXTension) study